PrincetonUniversity/install_lammps/01_installing/ins/della/scripts.md

 module load intel-mpi/intel/2021.7.0
 ```

-If you build the code using the newer modules then also use those modules in the Slurm and omit `--exclude` and add this:
+If you build the code using the newer modules then also use those modules in the Slurm script and omit `--exclude` but add this:

 ```
 #SBATCH --constraint=cascade